Anytime User Engagement Prediction in Information Cascades for Arbitrary Observation Periods

 Akshay Aravamudan

-Doctoral Student of Computer Engineering
+Doctor of Philosophy in Computer Engineering

 Xi Zhang